chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 Docker (and container solutions like it) are designed to be the smallest portable unit of computing.
 It typically contains only the OS pieces critical to supporting a particular application.

 Incus is a virtualization platform whose containers are a good mix/compromise between docker (bare minimum) and virtual machines (a complete operating system).
 Incus containers are minimal; however, the have systemd enabled and the persist between reboots.
-I would consider Incus semi-ephemeral.
+I would consider Incus containers to be semi-ephemeral.

 Like DockerHub, Incus maintains a collection of images that can be downloaded, configured and launched to a useable state in a matter of seconds.